adamwulf/app-launch-guide/README.md

 Remember how I didn't properly validate my target market early on with [Loose Leaf](https://getlooseleaf.com)?
 That mistake compounded here.

 Since I was aiming at a professional manager target audience, I launched with a up-front-paid-for app.
 "Professional managers won't have a problem paying a tiny amount for a professional app they'll use for work."
-That might've been true if I'd gotten traction from that audience, but teachers and students gave me much much larger traction, and they don't have the expendable income that professional managers do.
+That might've been true if I'd gotten traction from that audience, but teachers and students gave me much larger traction, and they don't have the expendable income that professional managers do.

 I had the wrong audience in mind, so I chose the wrong revenue model.
 Oops!
 Four months after launch I was finally able to pivot into a free app with IAP to better target these education users.
 It was a costly mistake, and set me back dramatically.